ucdavis/hpccf-docs/docs/admin/backups-users.md

 ### Who monitors the backups?

 You, the PI, or a designated list of email addresses.
-HPCCF does NOT, and we cannot emphasize this enough, **does NOT** monitor the individual backups.
+HPC@UCD does NOT, and we cannot emphasize this enough, **does NOT** monitor the individual backups.
 It is up to you to monitor those and open a ticket if you see any issues.

 ### How much backup space do I need?